yochie/yochie.github.io/_portfolio/TimeToDie.md

 Classic arrow traps that trigger when anything gets in front of them (including enemies or arrows from other traps).
 The arrows can be deflected by player attacks.
 {: style="text-align: justify;"}

+##### Spike traps
+They deal low damage but high pain.
+They also slow the movement of both players and enemies.

 ##### Enemies
 They patrol any platform they happen to stand on.
 They can't be killed but they can be knocked back and temporarily ghosted by player attacks.